Interstate 155 (Missouri–Tennessee): Background and planning

 Prior to the construction of the Caruthersville Bridge, a number of ferries crossed the Mississippi River between the two states.
-By the late 1930s, Missouri and Tennessee were two of the few remaining bordering states in the country which were not directly connected by road or rail, and a bridge across the river began to be proposed.
+By the late 1930s, Missouri and Tennessee were two of the few remaining bordering states in the country that were not directly connected by road or rail, and a bridge across the river began to be proposed.
 Caruthersville newspaper The Republican reportedly suggested a bridge be constructed in the area in 1936 or 1937, and by early August 1939, a group of local citizens began promoting the idea.
 That same year, the Pemiscot County court reportedly endorsed the construction of a bridge across the river near Caruthersville, but little action was taken until 1946, when the Caruthersville Chamber of Commerce and Caruthersville Rotary Club began promoting the project.
 On September 15 of that year, the Caruthersville and Dyersburg chambers of commerce held a meeting and established the "Hands Across the River Committee" to promote the project.
 Three months later, the two chambers hired engineering firm Sverdrup & Parcel to conduct a feasibility study on the project.
 The study was conducted in the spring of 1947, and found that the traffic volumes on the bridge would not justify the cost of such an undertaking.
 Nevertheless, proponents of the bridge persisted, and in 1949 successfully lobbied both state legislatures to create a commission to study the bridge project, which held its first meeting on September 14 of that year.
 The commission authorized feasibility and traffic studies for three possible sites on August 14, 1951, which took place the following spring, and considered constructing the bridge as a toll bridge.
 The commission chose the site on November 18, 1952, which was subsequently approved by the Army Corps of Engineers on August 20, 1953.
 The studies had estimated that tolls would only finance approximately one half of the cost of the bridge, which prompted the commission to recommend seeking federal funding for the project or finance it by issuing bonds.
 The inability to secure a funding source would ultimately delay the project.